HB9VQQ/FarFlux/README.md

 Windows scheduled Task
 ----------------------
-Click on "Schedule Upload Task" to create a windows task scheduler job which uploads the Faros beacon spots every 15 minutes.
+Click on "Schedule Upload Task" to create a windows task scheduler job which uploads the Faros beacon spots every 15 minutes to the database

 ![image](https://user-images.githubusercontent.com/75934980/113707888-d5476a00-96e0-11eb-8a24-7b10b41c9a99.png)